 We are done.
 I drive the boys back to their motel.

 “Okay, boss.
 Did we pass the audition?”
 Mike is hoping to be in the movie.
 But I have to be honest.
-They play best on their own material.
+They play their own material best.
 Their blues roots are Southern deep but the movie is about frat boys in the 50’s.

 “Y’all is always my favorite, Tom.
 I kin probably sell ya.
 I knows yer headed fer glory doing your own music.
 Doin’ a movie’s only a detour to real fame.”